 Bichon Poodle usually has a litter of four or five puppies.

 - Brush your Bichpoo daily to prevent matting and tangling.
-This is because preventing matting is a lot less painful than removing it.
-It is important to get your puppy used to the brushing as early as possible.
+This is because avoiding matting is a lot less painful than removing it.
+It is essential to get your puppy used to the brushing as early as possible.
 Use slicker brushes on puppies, but be careful not to scratch their delicate skin with the bristles.

 - Bathe and shampoo your Poochon at least once a month with puppy shampoo.